John S. McGroarty: Biography

-McGroarty was designated poet laureate of California by the State legislature in 1933.
-He was elected to the 74th Congress (January 3, 1935 – January 3, 1937), where he played a large factor in introducing the Townsend Bill to the legislature; McGroarty was reelected to the 75th Congress (January 3, 1937 – January 3, 1939), but was not selected as a candidate for renomination in 1938; he was also unsuccessful at securing the Democratic nomination for Secretary of State of California that same year.
+McGroarty was designated poet laureate of California by the state legislature in 1933.
+He served in the 74th Congress from January 3, 1935, to January 3, 1937, where he played a significant role in introducing the Townsend Bill to the legislature.
+McGroarty was reelected to the 75th Congress from January 3, 1937, to January 3, 1939.
+In 1937, he introduced a successful bill that enabled the federal government to purchase a large timber holding from the Yosemite Lumber Company, bringing the land within the boundaries of Yosemite National Park.

+In 1938 McGroarty left his seat to run for California Secretary of State; he was defeated in the Democratic primary by incumbent Republican Frank C. Jordan.
 After his brief stint in politics, McGroarty resumed the profession of journalism in Tujunga, California.
 McGroarty died in St. Vincent's Hospital in Los Angeles, California on August 7, 1944, at the age of 81, and was interred at Calvary Cemetery.

-He lived in Tujunga, California, in a house known as Chupa Rosa, that he built himself and completed in 1923 in what was at the time the unincorporated community of Sunland which became the City of Tujunga in 1925 and then a part of the City of Los Angeles in 1932.

-The building is now Historic Cultural Monument No. 63 of the City of Los Angeles and is known as the McGroarty Arts Center located at 7570 McGroarty Terrace, Tujunga, CA 91042.
-It offers instruction in art, music, and performance and hosts cultural events.
+He lived in Tujunga, California, in a house known as Chupa Rosa, that he built himself and completed in 1923 in what was at the time the unincorporated community of Sunland.
+It became a part of the City of Los Angeles in 1932.
+The building, located at 7570 McGroarty Terrace, is now Historic Cultural Monument No. 63 of the City of Los Angeles and is known as the McGroarty Arts Center.